MrBearTW/somewhere/AWS/CDK.md

     - The logical names of resources in AWS CloudFormation are different from the names of resources that are shown in the AWSManagement Console after AWS CloudFormation has deployed the resources.
     - The AWS CDK calls these final names physical names.
     - e.g.
-        - Amazon S3 bucket with the logical ID `Stack2MyBucket4DD88B4F`
+        - Amazon S3 bucket with the logical ID `Stack2MyBucket4DD88B4F` （機器看的）
-        - physical name `stack2mybucket4dd88b4f-iuv1rbv9z3to`.
+        - physical name `stack2mybucket4dd88b4f-iuv1rbv9z3to`. （人看的）
     - You can specify a physical name when creating constructs that represent resources by using the property <resourceType>Name.
         - e.g. The following example creates an Amazon S3 bucket with the physical name my-bucket-name.
             - ```ts